 Hair loss is common in females.
 For most, hair loss occurs in patches or all over the head.
 In addition to iron deficiency, thyroid disorders, autoimmune disease, and hormonal imbalances, there are several less common factors that cause female hair loss.

-- Surgery- Many people loose significant amounts of hair a few months after a major surgery.
+- Surgery: Many people lose significant amounts of hair a few months after a major surgery.
 During the healing process, white blood cell counts become elevated which creates an autoimmune response on hair follicles.
 This type of hair loss is usually temporary.

-- Diet- A diet low in protein may not provide enough nourishment to hair follicles which can cause hair loss.
-A poor diet may also create a vitamin deficiency leading to hair loss.
+- Diet: A diet low in protein may not provide enough nourishment to one's hair follicles, which can cause hair loss.
+A poor diet may also create a vitamin deficiency that could lead to hair loss.